Looking for the best places to vacation in the United States? You're in luck! Here is an assorted list of gorgeous

 It is this diversity that makes America truly unique and beautiful.

-There are several beautiful places to visit in the USA that are famous for their iconic landmarks, natural wonders, and cultural diversity.
+There are several beautiful places to vacation in the USA that are famous for their iconic landmarks, natural wonders, and cultural diversity.

 |Table of Contents [Show]|

 New York City is one of the best travel destinations in the US.
 It is the largest city in the US and a major hub for finance, fashion, arts, communication, and education.

 The Big Apple gets constant traffic throughout the year, making it one of the richest cities in the US.
 It is also the rightful contender as the first city you should visit if you are in the US.

 Attractions like Times Square, the Broadway Theater District, Wall Street, Manhattan's Chinatown, Statue of Liberty, Empire State Building, etc. are some of the highly photographed attractions in the world and pull in millions of tourists every year.